Maurice Bradley

-Maurice Bradley (born 5 April 1954) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).

-Bradley has been a Member of the Northern Ireland Assembly (MLA) for East Londonderry since the 2016 election.
+Maurice Bradley (born 5 April 1954) is a Democratic Unionist Party (DUP) politician, serving as a Member of the Northern Ireland Assembly (MLA) for East Londonderry since 2016.
+Bradley is the DUP's policing spokesperson.

+He was previously a Coleraine Councillor for the Coleraine East DEA from 1994 to 2014.

+Career

+Bradley was first elected to Coleraine Borough Council in a 1994 by-election, representing the Coleraine East District, and was subsequently re-elected in 2001.

+At the 2003 Northern Ireland Assembly election, he was one of three DUP candidates standing in East Londonderry, though Bradley himself was not elected.

+He was re-elected as a Councillor in the 2005 local elections.

 Bradley served twice as mayor of Coleraine, firstly between 2007-2008 and later between 2011 and 2012.

-Bradley stood for the Northern Ireland Assembly in 2016, after Gregory Campbell stood down and was elected, in the first count, topping the poll.
+Bradley stood for the Northern Ireland Assembly in the 2016 election, after Gregory Campbell stood down and was elected, in the first count, topping the poll.

 Bradley was criticised in 2018 for sharing a post that described London mayor Sadiq Khan as "the enemy within" and defending a far-right march in Poland.